CellProfiling/pipex/README.md

   - `-include_geojson=<yes or no to include cell segmentation as regions>` : example -> -include_geojson=yes. **OBS**: this includes the cell segmentation as regions in the TissUUmaps project.
 If this is not set, no regions will be included
   - `-compress_geojson=<yes or no to compress geojson regions into pbf>` : example -> -compress_geojson=yes. **OBS**: this includes the cell segmentation regions as a compressed pbf file
   - `-include_html=<yes or no to export html page for sharing the TissUUmaps project on the web>` : example -> -include_marker_images=yes. **OBS**: this includes the html page for sharing the TissUUmaps project on the web.
 A web server is needed to visualize the exported web page
+  - `-launch=<yes or no to automatically open the exported web page in a browser>` : example -> -launch=yes. **OBS**: requires `-include_html=yes`.
+Starts a local HTTP server on the first available port (starting at 8080) serving the `TissUUmaps_webexport` folder and opens it in the default browser.
+The server keeps running until the process is stopped with Ctrl+C

 *Example 2*: contents of `pipex_batch_list.txt` for the images from *example 1*
 <code>